VrindaKhandelwal/Chatbot/README.md

 We have designed a personalised chatbot which can be trained on one's whatsapp conversations.

 We performed conversational modelling by implementing sequence to sequence networks which use Gated Recurrent Units.
-We have not used attention in our model as the size of our sequences and chats are not too long.
+We have not used attention in our model as the size of our sequences, i.e. the size of all the statement/statements is not very long.